rafaellatado/trackIt/README.md

 # Habit Tracker

-You can view the Driven Eats App live at <a href="https://track-it-two-jade.vercel.app/" target="_blank">https://track-it-two-jade.vercel.app/</a>.
+You can view the Trackit App live at <a href="https://track-it-two-jade.vercel.app/" target="_blank">https://track-it-two-jade.vercel.app/</a>.

 **TrackIt** is a mobile application that allows users to track their habits.
 It includes features like user registration, login, habit creation, and daily habit tracking.
 The app is built using React and styled-components, and it communicates with a mock API for user and habit data management.